enrocoin/enro/README.i18n.md

-Monero daemon internationalization
+Enro daemon internationalization
 ==================================

-The Monero command line tools can be translated in various languages.
-If you wish to contribute and need help/support, contact the [Monero Localization Workgroup on Taiga](https://taiga.getmonero.org/project/erciccione-monero-localization/) or come chat on `#monero-translations` (Freenode/IRC, riot/matrix, MatterMost)
+The Enro command line tools can be translated in various languages.
+If you wish to contribute and need help/support, contact the [Enro Localization Workgroup on Taiga](https://enrocoin.org) or come chat on `#enro-translations` (Freenode/IRC, riot/matrix, MatterMost)

-In order to use the same translation workflow as the [Monero Core GUI](https://github.com/monero-project/monero-core), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [Enro Core GUI](https://github.com/enrocoin/enro-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators